wso2-extensions/esb-connector-googlefirebase/README.md

 # Google Firebase EI Connector

 The Google Firebase [connector](https://docs.wso2.com/display/EI640/Working+with+Connectors) allows you to integrate your own backend services with Firebase Cloud Messaging (FCM).
 It handles authenticating with Firebase servers while facilitating sending messages and managing topic subscriptions.
-Using FCM, you can notify a client app that new email or other data is available to sync.
+Using FCM, you can notify a client app that a new email or other data are available to sync.
 It allows you to access the [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) through WSO2 EI.